 In fact, the Centers for Medicare and Medicaid Services (CMS) have earmarked up to $1 billion in “innovation award” grants, a category that includes telemedicine services, under the Affordable Care Act.
 The Avera telemedicine program is one of 12 initiatives that received funding during the latest round of grant announcements, and CMS will study it closely in the coming months and years to determine whether and how it should be expanded and emulated.
 If the program can improve patient outcomes and health system efficiency for the geriatric population, it’s likely to be copied in other rural areas around the United States.

 The Avera grant is just the latest sign that federal agencies – and health systems from coast to coast – believe in telemedicine’s outcome-improving, cost-reducing power.
 Geriatric health is far from the only area of medicine that stands to benefit.
-For instance, Section 10410 of the Telehealth Promotion Act of 2012 offers “grants to eligible entities to establish national centers of excellence for depression, which are required to, among other things, use electronic health records and telehealth technology to coordinate, manage, and improve access to healthcare.”
+For instance, Telehealth Promotion Act of 2012 offers “grants to eligible entities to establish national centers of excellence for depression, which are required to, among other things, use electronic health records and telehealth technology to coordinate, manage, and improve access to healthcare.”
 Section 10333 allows for “grants to support the development of community-based collaborative care networks,” including those that leverage telemedicine.

 More generally, the ACA and related programs create a number of opportunities for the use of telemedicine services, including: